muhammadghazyy/pycaret/README.md

 # pycaret
-Learning classification using pycaret on python
+Learning statistical methods using pycaret on python

 I tried these dataset from kaggle
 * House price - regression - 0.15 RMSLE